leonardofaria/leonardofaria.net/content/posts/2020/08/13/automating-accessibility-tests-with-cypress.md

 ![Cypress Test Runner screenshot](/wp-content/uploads/2020/08/cypress-accessibility-test-runner.jpg)

 Our first milestone is done, let's merge this branch to master.
-If you want to see the work done so far, jump in my [Pull Request](https://github.com/leonardofaria/cypress-accessility-example/pull/1/files).
+If you want to see the work done so far, jump in my <A href="https://github.com/leonardofaria/cypress-accessility-example/pull/1/files">Pull Request</A>.

 ## Testing in real life